Alexhb61/Matrix_Algorithms/pooling/Test_Pool.md

 ### Tradeoff
 This jump in the algorithm will cause more tests to be performed when we overestimate ```C``` significantly.

 # Conclusion
 I think higher dimensional thinking can help find better pooling, but I would need to find both the concrete test numbers (specificity and sensitivity) and concrete population numbers ( Cohert whose tests can feasibly be pooled, and condition rates for whatever is being tested).
 It would also be worthwile for me to familiarize myself more with the metrics of pooling quality.
-Other than the tests themselves, what other data (maybe contract tracing) can be added to the problem?